TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 I like to start with `npm update` to get all the compatible minor versions done.
 That way they're not cluttering up the `npm outdated` list of outstanding major upgrades.

 This is the first time I've had a problem.
-Npm reports `ERESOLVE could not resolve` errors for `typescript` and `@eslint/compat`.
+NPM reports `ERESOLVE could not resolve` errors for `typescript` and `@eslint/compat`.
 Both are direct `devDependencies` for InfiniSheet.
-Where a package is a direct dependency, npm seems to find the most recent version allowed and then complain if that's more recent that other dependencies support.
+Where a package is a direct dependency, npm seems to find the most recent version allowed and then complain if that's more recent than other dependencies support.

 I expected npm to find the most recent version allowed by all dependencies.
-On well, I'll have to do it manually, and constrain the versions I allow.
+Oh well, I'll have to do it manually, and constrain the versions I allow.

 ```
   "devDependencies": {